Taula de canvi de Barcelona

-The Taula de canvi ("Table of change" in Catalan), also Taula de cambi or simply Taula, was a type of municipal public bank that existed in the Crown of Aragon in the late Middle Ages and early modern period.
-The Taula de canvi of Barcelona, created in 1401 and still extant in diminished form in the 19th century, has been described as the first-ever central bank.
+The Taula de canvi of Barcelona, created in 1401 and still extant in diminished form in the 19th century, was a municipal bank in Barcelona that has been described as the first-ever central bank.
+A Taula de canvi ("Table of change" in Catalan), also Taula de cambi or simply Taula, was a type of municipal public bank that existed in the Crown of Aragon in the late Middle Ages and early modern period.

-Barcelona
+History

 The first Taula de canvi was created following a request of the city of Barcelona's main governing body, the Consell de Cent, calling for the establishment of a public bank on 25 April 1400.
 It ceremonially started its operations on 20 January 1401, inside Barcelona's Llotja de Mar.

 Structure and governance

 The Taula's charter, dated 1405 or 1412 depending on authors, is the oldest preserved public bank regulation.
 Its design remained essentially unchanged for 300 years until the early 18th century.
-The Taula was a fully-owned operation of the city with a city guarantee of its deposits, and there is no evidence that it had capital of its own.
+The Taula was a fully owned operation of the city with a city guarantee of its deposits, and there is no evidence that it had capital of its own.
 The city appointed the Taula's taulers who worked on the table and its cashier for two-years fixed terms and paid their salaries.
 Other Taula officers, including its regent, chief of deposits, credencer in charge of first bookings, and notary, were appointed for life.
 The Taula's coffers had six keys, of which two were held by each tauler and two by the city councillors.
 The Taula was also subject to frequent inspection by municipal auditors.

 In 1609, the city council created the Bank of the City of Barcelona (Banc de la Ciutat) as an independent department of the municipal administration, to accept lower-quality coins than were allowed under the Taula's regulation.
 In practice, that bank appears to have operated as an extension of the Taula rather than a separate let alone competing institution.